 This fashionable phenomenon became more popular through trading routes and increased diplomatic relationships between the Ottomans and the European nations, exemplified by the Franco-Ottoman alliance in 1715 when Louis XIV received the first Persian ambassadors to France.

 European portraits of the 18th century were used to portray social position and wealth.
-The dress, posture, and props were carefully selected in order to communicate the appropriate status.
+Dress, posture, and props were carefully selected in order to communicate the appropriate status.
 Choosing the exotic turquerie style to express one’s elite position in society involved wearing loose, flowing gowns belted with ornate bands of embroidered cloth.
-Some donned ermine-trimmed robes while others chose tasselled turbans.
+Some sitters donned ermine-trimmed robes while others chose tasselled turbans.
 Scandalously, most have abandoned their corsets and attached strings of pearls to their hair.
 (There has always been one law for the rich and one for the lower classes when it comes to letting one’s social hair down.)
 Many portraits have Turkish carpets displayed on the floor, woven with bright colours and exotic designs.
 The loose clothing and the unorthodox styles added to the lewd perceptions of the Ottomans.

 Perhaps the most influential transformation into the turquerie vogue in Europe was done by Lady Mary Wortley Montagu.
 Montagu went to Turkey in 1717 when her husband was posted as ambassador there.
-Her collected letters while there, describing Turkish fashion, were distributed widely in manuscript form.
+Her collected letters while there, describing Turkish fashion were distributed widely in manuscript form.
 They were then printed after her death in 1762.
-Her letters helped shape how Europeans interpreted the Turkish fashion and how to dress.
+These letters helped shape how Europeans interpreted the Turkish fashion and how to dress.
 This phenomenon eventually found its way across the Atlantic and in colonial America, where Montagu’s letters were also published.

 Julia Herdman writes historical fiction that puts women to the fore.
 Her latest book Sinclair, Tales of Tooley Street Vol. 1. is Available on Amazon – Paperback £10.99 Kindle £2.42 Also available on: